aigujin/Getting-Data/README.md

 4. Selecting columns conditional on "mean()"  and "std():
 	* "means.id" - columns that have "mean()" in their names;
 	* "std.id" - columns that have "std()" in the names;
-	* "sel.df" - a new data.table subset on "mean.id" and std.id"
+	* "sel.df" - a new data.table subset on "mean.id" and "std.id"

 5. Match activity to the referenced activity data.table:
 	* "act.labeled" - labeled activities for all subjects;